-Montana Fish, Wildlife and Parks electrofished upper Noxon Reservoir for Walleye on eight separate occasions in spring, 2022.
+Montana Fish, Wildlife and Parks electrofished upper Noxon Reservoir for Walleye on seven separate occasions during the spring of 2023.
 Sampling effort and dates were affected by boat ramp accessibility due to low reservoir levels in spring.
-Sampling time was split between the area above the Highway 200 bridge (71%) and the area adjacent to the River's Bend Golf Course (29%; FIGURE 4).
-A total of 267 sexually mature fish were captured, of which 96 (25%) were females and 161 (75%) were males (FIGURE 17).
-Of the 267, fish captured 62 (23%) of them were sacrificed for age analysis.
-The remaining 205 fish were released alive.
-The majority of Walleye (221) were captured upstream of the Highway 200 Bridge while catch adjacent to the River's Bend Golf Course (46) was low.
-These discrepancies in catch-rates between sampling location are likely due to capture efficiencies differences between the two locations.
+Unlike past years, all sampling occurred in the area above the Highway 200 bridge (Figure 4).
+No sampling was conducted in the area adjacent to the River's Bend Golf Course due to low spring flows.
+A total of 272 sexually mature fish were captured, of which 65 (24%) were females and 206 (76%) were males (Figure 18).
+Sex was not able to be determined for one Walleye.
+Of the 272 fish captured, 80 (29%) were sacrificed for age analysis.

-FIGURE 17.
-Length frequency distribution of spring caught walleye from Noxon Reservoir in 2022.
+Figure 18.
+Length frequency distribution of spring caught walleye from Noxon Reservoir in 2023.

 A strong 2019 year-class was first detected during 2021 fall gill netting efforts (Rehm et al. 2022).
+This year class has continued to be observed in both fall gill netting efforts and spring Walleye sampling in 2022 (Rehm et al. 2023).
+As predicted, females of the 2019 year-class have begun to recruit to the spawning population.
+However, the majority of females have yet to mature and are expected to recruit to the spawning population at age 5.

-As predicted, males of the 2019 year-class have recruited to the spawning population at age 3.
-Males were represented primarily by the 2019 year-class (70%) followed by the 2015 year-class (23%; FIGURE 18).
-Females' most abundant year-class continues to be 2015 (76%) followed next by the 2016 year-class (12%; FIGURE 18).
-Mature males were captured from six different year-classes and mature females from five different year-classes (TABLE 5).
-Spring Walleye sampling in 2022 showed a spawning population dominated by the 2015 and 2019 yearclasses (age 7 and 3; FIGURE 17).
+Males were represented primarily by the 2019 year-class (74%) followed by the 2015 year-class (17%; Figure 19).
+Females' most abundant year-class continues to be 2015 (54%) followed next by the 2019 year-class (29%; Figure 19).
+Mature males and females were captured from eight different year-classes (Table 5).
+Spring Walleye sampling in 2023 showed a spawning population dominated by the 2015 and 2019 year-classes (age 8 and 4; Figure 19).
 Past monitoring has shown that even moderate year classes can make noticeable contributions to the overall population up to seven years later (Kreiner et al. 2020 and Blakney and Tholl et al. 2021).
 Walleye from the 2019 year-class will persist for several more years and will have the opportunity to contribute to another strong year-class when favorable spawning conditions permit.
-Walleye data collected during fall gill netting suggests that relatively strong year-classes were produced in 2020 and 2021.
-We expect males of the 2020 and 2021 year-class to begin showing up in spring sampling in 2023 and 2024, respectively.
-Females of those year classes should recruit to the spawning population during 2024-2025 and 2025-2026, respectively.
+Walleye data collected during fall gill netting suggests that a strong year-class was produced in 2021.
+We expect males of 2021 year-class to begin showing up in spring sampling in 2024.
+Females of that year-class should recruit to the spawning population during the spring of 2025-2026.

-FIGURE 18.
-Age frequency distribution of spring caught Walleye from Noxon Reservoir in 2022.
+Figure 19.
+Age frequency distribution of spring caught Walleye from Noxon Reservoir in 2023.

-Mean length of males captured was 436 mm (range = 351-620; TABLE 5).
-Of these fish, 114 (57%) exceeded 400 mm in length, this smaller structure compared to recent years comes from the strong influence of the young 2019 year-class.
-In contrast, mean length of females captured was 605 mm (range = 381-719; TABLE 5).
-All except for two females (97%), exceeded 400 mm in length with the majority still being represented by the 2015 year-class.
+Mean length of males captured was 453 mm (range = 296-635; Table 5).
+Of these fish, 177 (86%) exceeded 400 mm in length.
+Size structure has begun to increase with strong influence from the 2019 year-class as it continues to grow.
+In contrast, mean length of females captured was 608 mm (range = 462-782; Table 5).
+All females exceeded 400 mm in length with the majority still being represented by the 2015 year-class.
 Size structure of the female spawning population of Walleye continues to grow due to the aging of the 2015 year-class.
 Over the next couple of years, we predict that overall size structure will decrease as we expect influx of Walleye from the 2019-2021 year-class to recruit to the spawning population.
 Additionally, while we have shown that Walleye can persist in Noxon Reservoir for up to 18 years (Rehm et al. 2022), we expect the majority of the 2015 year-class to begin to age out the population over the coming years.